Adam-maz/Toolkit-for-NAMD/README.md

 # **Content**

 ### **a) `namd_GPU_script.sh`**
 A Bash script that launches NAMD simulation.
+It is **strongly recommended** to read "instructions_for_namd_GPU_script" before running the script.

 #### Usage:
 - To run the script on your local computer: